 Don't be a nanny

 Looking after a large group is a pain in the bum, so farm out as much responsibility as possible.
-They’re all grown men, but you’ll be stunned at how many of them forget passports, don’t bring their own trousers, etc. To avoid being the one responsible for nagging them all give out roles among the group (e.g. you’re responsible for t-shirts, you’re responsible for trouser reminders, etc)
+They’re all grown men, but you’ll be stunned at how many of them forget passports, don’t bring their own trousers etc. To avoid being the one responsible for nagging them all give out roles among the group.

-If you’re going to pull a prank on the groom, make it a good ‘un and tell us about it afterwards.
-Plan it behind his back with the other party-goers to ensure success.
+If you’re going to pull a prank on the groom, plan it behind his back with the other party-goers to ensure success.
 If you’re hiring a stripper, remember to phone the venue to check whether they’ll allow her to do her stuff on the premises.
-The key to a good stag prank is to make it personal – don’t just go for the generic stag-do pranks but think about the annoying habits of the groom and base it around that.
+The key to a good stag prank is to make it personal.
+Need inspiration?
+Check out these pranks.

 The dress code